 Whether it was a supermarket, a restaurant or an online store, sneaky pricing tactics are common ways to make you spend more.
 Here are a few ways online retailers trick us with pricing:

 - Most retailers will use £9.99 instead of £10 to make the customer think it’s cheaper.
-But as customers get more savvy and shop around, retailers are getting ahead by making it £9.97.
+But as customers get savvier and shop around, retailers are getting ahead by making it £9.97.

 - Numbers take less time for the brain to process than words.
-Today’s consumers have low attention spans, so retailers try to help them make their mind up quickly.
+Today’s consumers have low attention spans, so retailers try to help them make their minds up quickly.
 Half-price becomes 50%.

 10. Using aversion

-There are certain things that buyers don’t like, and the subconscious will drive action to avoid at all costs.
+There are certain things that buyers don’t like, and the subconscious will drive action to avoid them at all costs.
+Here are a couple of examples of these emotional biases:

 - Loss aversion: Losses trigger negative, unpleasant emotions of pain, fear and regret.
 Nobody likes to miss out on an offer!
 Therefore, online stores use time-limited free shipping or discount coupons, pushing buyers to make a purchase as soon as possible.